grimme-lab/xtb/python/README.md

 For more information on ASE I refer to their [detailed documentation](https://wiki.fysik.dtu.dk/ase/).

-I you want to interface your Python program with `xtb` and are afraid to add a such heavy module as ASE as your dependency, you can interface directely to the Python-API which lives in `xtb.interface` and does only require `numpy` and `ctypes`.
+I you want to interface your Python program with `xtb` and are afraid to add a such heavy module as ASE as your dependency, you can interface directly to the Python-API which lives in `xtb.interface` and does only require `numpy` and `ctypes`.